ultraq/thymeleaf-layout-dialect/README.md

-Now you can include the page using the `layout:include` attribute and implement the `modal-content` fragment however you need by creating a fragment of the same name _within the include element_:
+Now you can include the page using the `layout:include` attribute and implement the `modal-content` fragment however you need by creating a fragment of the same name _within the include element_ of the calling page:

 	Content.html

+	<!DOCTYPE html>
 	<html xmlns="http://www.w3.org/1999/xhtml"
 	  xmlns:th="http://www.thymeleaf.org"
 	  xmlns:layout="http://www.ultraq.net.nz/web/thymeleaf/layout">